neumannjan/marketplace/docs/installation.md

 ### Usage

-Docker and `docker-compose` are required.
+Docker and `docker-compose` (newest version - recommended installation using `pip`) are required.
 Everything is then launched with a single command:

 ```bash
 $ docker-compose up
 ```

+After you have run this command, follow [#installation-instructions](installation instructions) below.

 The application will then be available on this URL:
 ```